taowis/PathogenHawk/README.md

 - Sintchenko V. *Emerging applications of AI in pathogen genomics* (2024)
 - Ongoing efforts to tackle fungal and bacterial resistance threats

+## 📚 Citation

+If you use **AMRScan** in your research, please cite the associated JOSS paper (under review):

+> Lai, K. (2025). *PathogenHawk: A Pathogen Machine Learning Toolkit for Predicting Antimicrobial Resistance from Genomic Features*.
+Journal of Open Source Software (under review). https://github.com/biosciences/PathogenHawk

 ---

 ## 👩‍💻 Author